 The community gave me a much needed break in December and then surprised me with this quilt, made from block patterns based on lotto blocks.
 They blew me away.

 Coincidentally, I’d been thinking about samplers and wondering if others would join me in making a sampler quilt from the 2012 blocks.
 To make them easier to use, all the blocks were 9 inch squares (finished size).
 I envisioned this set of blocks as a modern sampler and that they could live happily together in a quilt with a modern setting.

 As it turned out, I didn’t make my sampler blocks until January of 2013 … and it is still in the UFO stage, waiting for it’s setting.
 Oops.

 A big change in 2012 was our move to our own web site, Blocklotto.com.
 WordPress is a new experience for most of us, but we found our way and new quilters continued to find us.

 Because I have always loved the proportions of the occasional rectangular blocks we had made in the past, in 2013, I asked why not a whole year of tall blocks?
 We made these 6 by 9 inch blocks.

 It was admittedly a self-indulgent year–I love these figurative blocks, but I know that they aren’t everyone else’s favorite–especially when it comes to basket blocks

-In 2014, we are making blocks which celebrate geometric shapes in three sizes: 7 inch squares, 14 inch squares and 7-by-14 inch rectangles.
+In 2014, we made blocks which celebrate geometric shapes in three sizes: 7 inch squares, 14 inch squares and 7-by-14 inch rectangles.
 These blocks can be easily joined in 21 inch modular building block units and used to make sampler quilts in various sizes.
-Along with the monthly lotto blocks (and block patterns), I’m sharing my design for sampler quilts in 6 sizes.
-I’ll be making quilts in two sizes … and hope that others will join me.
+Along with the monthly lotto blocks (and block patterns), I shared my design for sampler quilts in 6 sizes–the Mod-Mod Quilt Along.
+Here is the queenside version of the quilt.